-Motorola Xoom project set to kick off this evening [UPDATED]Alex Wagner - Senior News Editor
+Motorola Xoom project set to kick off this evening [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Motorola pushed out some emails to owners of the "Google Experience Device" version of the Wi-Fi Xoom earlier this month informing them that a project for that device was in the works, but we haven't heard anything from Moto since.
 That's changed today, as the company got in touch with those same Xoom users to say that the update would be starting this evening and, because it was delayed, the testing period will last through the weekend.
 There's no mention of exactly what this project entails, but Moto does explain that since it involves a Google Experience Device, it has "less insight to timing" than normal.
 The relevant part of the mail being sent out is as follows: